 Unlocking a Child’s World…

-Autism is an invisible disability and until a cure is found, positive interventions are needed to help these children and their families.
+Autism is an invisible disability and until a cure is found, positive interventions are needed to help children and their families and young adults on the spectrum.
 Autism service dogs are playing a bigger role and Service Dogs of Virginia is proud to train these exceptional dogs for exceptional children.
 We partner with the educators, parents and therapists involved in each child’s educational program to utilize our dogs as a motivational tool to affect change.
 The goals for some of these children may seem small, but they are in fact major stepping stones toward greater growth and autonomy.

 Increase safety Many autistic children bolt into traffic, wander off in a crowded mall, disappear at a sporting event — it happens in seconds and is a frightening part of daily life for families with an autistic child.
 The autism service dog aids parents in keeping their child safe through a system where the dog and child are tethered together under the control of a parent.